 Banks and bank holding companies are subject to regulatory capital requirements administered by federal banking agencies.
 Capital adequacy guidelines, and additionally for banks, prompt corrective action regulations, involve quantitative measures of assets, liabilities, and certain off-balance-sheet items calculated under regulatory accounting practices.
 Capital amounts and classifications are also subject to qualitative judgements by regulators.
 Failure to meet capital requirements can initiate regulatory action.
 The final rules implementing Basel Committee on Banking Supervision's capital guidelines for U.S. banks (Basel III rules) became effective for the Company on January 1, 2015, with full compliance with all of the requirements being phased in over a multi-year schedule, and fully phased in by January 1, 2019.
 Under Basel III rules, the Company must hold a capital conservation buffer above the adequately capitalized risk-based capital ratios.
 The capital conservation buffer is being phased in at the rate of 0.625% per year from 0.0% in 2015 to 2.50% on January 1, 2019.
-The capital conservation buffer for 2017 is 1.25% and for 2016 is 0.625%.
+The capital conservation buffer for 2018 is 1.875% and for 2017 is 1.25%.
 The net unrealized gain or loss on available for sale securities is not included in computing regulatory capital.
-Management believes as of December 31, 2017, the Company and Bank meet all capital adequacy requirements to which they are subject.
+Management believes as of December 31, 2018, the Company and Bank meet all capital adequacy requirements to which they are subject.

 Prompt corrective action regulations provide five classifications: well capitalized, adequately capitalized, undercapitalized, significantly undercapitalized, and critically undercapitalized, although these terms are not used to represent overall financial condition.
 If adequately capitalized, regulatory approval is required to accept brokered deposits.
 If undercapitalized, capital distributions are limited, as is asset growth and expansion, and capital restoration plans are required.
-At December 31, 2017, the most recent regulatory notifications categorized the Bank as well capitalized under the regulatory framework for prompt corrective action.
+At December 31, 2018, the most recent regulatory notifications categorized the Bank as well capitalized under the regulatory framework for prompt corrective action.
 There are not conditions or events since that notification that management believes have changed the institution's category.

-The Company's and Bank's actual capital amounts and ratios as of December 31, 2017, and the Bank's actual capital amounts and ratios as of 2016, are presented in the following table.
-The Company was exempt from consolidated capital requirements as those requirements did not apply to certain small savings bank holding companies with assets under \$1 billion in 2016.
+The Bank's actual capital amounts and ratios as of December 31, 2018, and the Company's and the Bank's actual capital amounts and ratios as of 2017, are presented in the following table.
+The Company was exempt from consolidated capital requirements as those requirements did not apply to certain small savings bank holding companies with assets under \$3 billion in 2018.